 Annual Outstanding Prolife Youth Award

 The Right to Life of Michigan Educational Fund annually awards a $500 scholarship in March to one outstanding prolife high school senior in Michigan.
 Selection criteria include an essay and past participation in prolife activities.
-For more information about the youth award, please contact your RLM affiliate.
+Award candidates are nominated by their local RLM affiliates.
+For more information about the youth award, please contact your affiliate.

 2013 Youth Award Winner - James Knarian, Huron County Right to Life